6 Helpful / 0 Not

 Never have I seen Pro and Am tee pads which provide such COMPLETELY different disc golfing challenges.
 They genuinely serve to distinguish between those who those who have pro caliber games and those whose game is merely "pretty good."
 The longs genuinely provide a true challenge for top notch players, and are guaranteed to shred those whose game is merely "fair to middling."

 The longs offer major risk/reward opportunities, requiring ample amounts of both distance and control.
 Leviathan rewards those who have controlled distance and can hit the landing zone.
 Uncontrolled distance will be will punished, as in "kiss your driver good-bye."
 Your first shot can really set your 2nd shot up nicely, or make the next shot tough indeed.
-For those familiar with the reference, Leviathan is somewhat "Tobogganesque", but with more emphasis on placement, and less on distance.

 If you don't have a big arm (like me) or can't hit a landing area from 300-400 feet, stick to the short tees.
 They do a great job of providing significant challenge while keeping things fun, and even have a few ace runs to help you score well and get your heart pounding.